Manchu language: Accusative

 (be): one of the principal syntactic cases, it indicates participants/direct object of a sentence.
 It is written separate from the word that it follows.

 Certain Manchu verbs govern the accusative in spite of the fact that verbs with similar semantics in other languages do not take a direct object:

 Direct objects sometimes also take the nominative.
 It is commonly felt that the marked accusative has a definite sense, like using a definite article in English.
 However, in the negative form, transitive verbs always take the accusative:

 The direct object expressing an object that is caused to perform an action also stands in the accusative:

 The accusative may also indicate the space in which motion is happening or the means by which it is happening, as in jugūn be yabu-me ("going along a road") and morin be yabu-me ("riding a horse").

-Genitive
+Genitive-Instrumental

 (i or ni): one of the principal syntactic cases, it is used to indicate possession or the means by which something is accomplished.
 The allomorph ni is used after words ending in a consonant other than /n/, whereas i is used in all other cases: boo i "of the house", but gurung ni "of the palace".

 Its primary function is to indicate the possessor of an entity:

 It can also indicate a person's relationships:

 Sometimes a broader attributive relation (not necessarily a possessive one) is expressed, e.g. doro i yoro "a ceremonial arrow".

 Verbs and participles can also be modified by a phrase in the genitive, resulting in adverbial meaning:

 Adverbs are regularly formed from nouns by a repetition of the noun followed by a genitive marker: giyan "order", "proper" > giyan giyan i "in proper order".